"You wonder why we uprise

 Activism has always been part of the history of Liverpool’s Black communities.
 It features in our collections from the Nigerian Seamen’s Strike of 1959 to the ‘Oxford Out’ posters created in response to the Toxteth uprising.
 Research by Laurence Westgaph shows how activism took place as far back as 1756, with records detailing runaway enslaved Africans.

-There is so much more of this story to tell so please do get in touch if you have an activism story.
-An activist is a person who campaigns to bring about political or social change.
-Relevant objects are diverse, and could include a placard from a march, plans to improve the local community, or other objects exploring your experiences in the city.
-This could be your time as a member of a committee or group.
+An activist is a person who campaigns to bring about political or social change, perhaps as a member of a committee or group.
+Relevant objects are diverse, and could include a placard from a march, plans to improve the local community, or other objects.

 "The resistance of Black people to racism in Britain was informed by their struggle against slavery and colonialism."